benjamin-maynard/acm-config-demo-repo/cluster/README.md

+# Cluster

-# Contains configuration for resources scoped to a cluser
+This repository contains configuration that is scoped at a cluster level.